 The phrase No Kill does not mean that animals do not die in the shelter.
 It is in keeping with use of the word "euthanasia" for the intended purpose.
 No kill means the shelter does not kill healthy and treatable animals.

 We track statistics and analyze reports created by the shelter as a means of monitoring progress.
 When we began our advocacy in 2012, the live release rate at the shelter was 35%.
 Almost 90% of the animals whose lives were ended were healthy and treatable.
 As a result of our advocacy, public pressure and municipal leadership, the rate began to rise drastically in 2014 and first hit the 90% mark for both dogs and cats in 2016.
 By the end of 2021, the live release rate for dogs and cats was 94% for dogs and 96% for cats.
-The shelter statistics dating back to 2008 are found on this website under the Shelter Issues drop-down menu.
+The shelter statistics dating back to 2008 are found on this page.
 Our focus has always been on the city keeping healthy and treatable animals alive with the statistics being used as a tool to track trends.

-We are currently promoting the Huntsville Animal Protection Act which is an ordinance to codify more standards for Huntsville Animals Services than already exist in the city code.
+We are promoting the Huntsville Animal Protection Act which is an ordinance to codify more standards for Huntsville Animals Services than already exist in the city code.
 The HAPA would help preserve the legacy of the city and could lead to a decline in the number of dogs destroyed for behavior through use of standards and protocols so that only those dogs who are genuinely dangerous are destroyed as opposed to dogs who are just scared.